cscazorla/raycasting/README.md

 As I'm using angles to represent orientation, I require expensive functions like sine, cosine and tangent.
 Therefore, this is not the fastest raycasting implementation.
 If you pursue performance, you shoud look into the famous [Lodev article](lodev.org/cgtutor/raycasting.html), that uses vectors (x,y) to represent orientation.

+# Instructions
+Use the key arrows to move around the map.
+Press `m` for the minimap.

 # Compilation
 This project is built in C99 and it compiles perfectly with GCC.
 The project uses [SDL](https://www.libsdl.org/) to deal with pixels, keyboard, etc.